 The insurance provider does the car insurance total loss calculation by taking into consideration the IDV and the total repair cost of the car when the car owner has raised a claim of total loss vehicle insurance.
 If the cost of damage repair is more than 75% of the IDV then your car insurance is considered as a whole.

-The following table highlights the car insurance total loss calculation as per age of vehicle:
+The following table highlights the car insurance total loss calculation as per age of vehicle and the vehicle parts:

 Age of the Vehicle | IDV Calculation Rate |